Strategic Communication

 Internship opportunities

-While not required, our majors have held internships are numerous and individualized.
+While not required, our majors have held numerous and individualized internships.
 Students have served with local, regional, and national public relations and/or advertising agencies, political offices, and a wide variety of business, non-profit, and social issues groups across the nation and abroad.
 Students acquire materials for a professional portfolio that allows them to showcase their strong liberal arts and theoretical background within applied experiences, demonstrating broad based skills and capabilities to employers.
 Students may earn academic credit in the major for an officially recognized STC-related internship.

 Diversity, Equity and Inclusion